Nvreformat/Etherboot/README.md

 With the prefix of your toolchain

-Afther this, just run the ./makeall script in the root folder to compile both the kernel and the program
+Afther this, just run the makeall script in the root folder to compile both the kernel and the program.

+If everything goes ok, you'll se two files called "kernel.img" and "etherboot" in the root directory.

 Usage
 ------------------------